raddysr/PseudoEtl/README.txt

 -- not buildin used for connection to PostgreSQL -> psycopg2

--- please run following commands in PSQL to have database required for testing the program:
+-- please run following commands in PostgreSQL to have database required for testing the program:

 /*